 Of course the AC outlet plug location will determine if this is a good option or not.

 This MasterStat controller is digital and works with a 2-speed motor up to 1HP – 120 V or 2HP – 240 V

 It uses a control box that works with the thermostat to control a cooler.

 It does require a bit more wiring compared to other options but work very well once hooked up.

-In the past a manual switch for a swamp cooler was the only option but many more options are now available.
+In the past a manual switch for a swamp cooler was the only option available but many more options can now be used.

 Many people still use a manual switch since they work well and are dependable, but for those looking to shut a unit on and off automatically one of the other models would be a better choice.

 Hooking up a thermostat for a swamp cooler is not difficult but does require some wiring knowledge and skills so be sure to call a technician if in doubt.

 120/240 volts are commonly used in swamp coolers and precautions must be taken to prevent harm or damage to the equipment.

 As always be sure to read the reviews on Amazon or elsewhere to be sure a controller is the right fit for you.